IntianDayor/login-dashboard-project/SYSTEM_ARCHITECTURE.md

 - `admin/` provides CMS pages: profile/project/resume uploads, user-role management, and editable dashboard content.
 - `assets/scripts/dashboard-script.js` is the cross-cutting browser module.
 It performs server-side session verification on page load, stores the current CSRF token in `localStorage`, loads the correct sidebar fragment, handles logout, and exposes `toImageSrc(path)` — a shared helper that converts a stored image path (legacy full R2 URL or bare key) into a proxied `../api/get-image.php?key=...` URL.
 Because this file loads on every page before feature scripts, `toImageSrc()` is available globally without duplication.
 - Feature scripts use `fetch()` for JSON and multipart form requests.
 They also provide loading states, confirmation dialogs, sliders, and image modals.
 Project and profile rendering call `toImageSrc()` rather than constructing R2 URLs directly.
 - Quill is used only when editing rich text.
-DOMPurify sanitizes that HTML in the browser before it is submitted and again before it is inserted into the DOM.
+DOMPurify sanitizes rich text in the browser before submission, before it is restored into an editor, and before it is inserted into the DOM.
+PHP also strips disallowed tags and attributes before persisting rich text, rebuilding permitted links with safe `http(s)` destinations.

 ### API and application subsystem